Student Mastery Guide

-How do you know if he’s really grasped the concepts of the lesson?
-There are many ways to monitor a student’s progress to determine whether mastery has been achieved.
-Strategies such as informal conversations, observations, projects, and real-life experiences elicit evidence of how well a student has mastered a particular concept or skill.
-A key component to any of these methods is to recognize that assessing mastery is an ongoing process, as opposed to just a final test or evaluation (Tweet this).
+There are many ways to monitor a student’s progress to determine whether mastery has been achieved that elicit evidence of how well a student has mastered a particular concept or skill.
+A key component to any of these methods is to recognize that assessing mastery is an ongoing process, as opposed to just a final test or evaluation.

 It is important to keep in mind that all students are unique and, therefore, mastery may take a few days or a few months.
 Keep the focus on how a student learns best.
 Listen, observe, and provide meaningful feedback to help the student improve at his own pace.
 It is important to monitor and adjust instruction through observations and conversations at each stage of the learning process.
 Mastery requires practice, re-teaching, encouragement, and patience.
 When a student can enjoy and benefit from the journey of practice, he will learn to persevere during the learning process and achieve mastery.